Syllabus for LIT-202

 All too often, the study of literature seems to students to be about definitions of terms and memorization of facts.
 This course has been designed to emphasize the pleasure of reading and of informed discussion and reflection.
 As a result, the course replaces a proctored examination with an ongoing (ungraded) journal and a final reflective paper that incorporates insights from that journal.
 This paper serves as the final assessment for this course.

-Your final assessment should be well developed and should convey your understanding of readings and concepts, as well as answer the question adequately.
-It should be organized, coherent, and unified; it should also be free of spelling and grammatical errors.
+Your final paper should be well developed and should convey your understanding of readings and concepts, as well as answer the question adequately.
+It should be organized, cogent, coherent, and unified; it should also be free of spelling and grammatical errors.
 If you need help in writing such a paper, take a look at The Writing Center: University of Wisconsin-Madison.

 Note: Your final assessment paper must include both quotations from your reflective journal and references to your own personal experience.